Command Team

 Miethe’s military education includes: Air Assault, Combat Lifesaver, CBRN Defense, Officer Candidate School, Basic Officer Leader Course, Basic Leader’s Course (Commandant’s List), Advance Individual Training (Commandant’s List), and Basic Skills Education Program.
 In the future, he hopes to attend Airborne, Pathfinder, and Sapper Schools and earn the Expert Soldier Badge.

-His military awards and decorations include the Army Commendation Medal (one oak leaf cluster), the Army Achievement Medal (four oak leaf clusters), the National Defense Service Medal, the Global War on Terrorism Service Medal, The U.S. Army NCO Professional Development Ribbon, the Luxembourg International March of Diekirch Ribbon, the Meritorious Unit Commendation, the Air Assault Badge, the Bronze Norwegian Ruck March Badge, and the Gold German Armed Forces Proficiency Badge.
+His military awards and decorations include the Army Commendation Medal (one oak leaf cluster), the Army Achievement Medal (five oak leaf clusters), the National Defense Service Medal, the Global War on Terrorism Service Medal, The U.S. Army NCO Professional Development Ribbon, the Luxembourg International March of Diekirch Ribbon, the Meritorious Unit Commendation, the Army Superior Unit Award, the Air Assault Badge, the Bronze Norwegian Ruck March Badge, and the Gold German Armed Forces Proficiency Badge.

-Chief Warrant Officer 2 Becker hails from Folsom, California and joined the Army in 2004 after studying German and chemistry at California State University Long Beach.
+Chief Warrant Officer 3 Becker hails from Folsom, California, and joined the Army in 2004 after studying German and chemistry at California State University Long Beach.
+He serves as Associate Conductor of the Army Blues and the Army Band Downrange, two of the Band's popular-music ensembles.
 He was first assigned to the 172nd Stryker Brigade Combat Team on Fort Wainwright, Alaska, where he soon deployed to Iraq for 16 months as a civil affairs representative.
 Upon returning to Alaska, he joined the 9th Army Band for on-the-job training as a flutist, having played since the age of seven.
 In 2009 he completed Advanced Individual Training at Little Creek Joint Expeditionary Base in Norfolk, VA to begin his career as an Army Musician.
 He then served as an Army Musician at the 2nd Infantry Division Band on Camp Red Cloud in Uijeongbu, South Korea, the US Army Europe Band and Chorus in the cities of Heidelberg and Kaiserslautern, Germany, and the 323rd Army Band “Fort Sam’s Own” at Fort Sam Houston, TX.

 In 2017 at the rank of Sergeant First Class, he was selected as the only active-duty Warrant Officer Bandmaster chosen Army-wide in three years.
 He first commanded the 399th Army Band for 33 months at Fort Leonard Wood, Missouri, where he was named Training and Doctrine Command’s Adjutant General Regimental Warrant Officer of the Year in 2020.
 He then commanded the 4th Infantry Division Band on Fort Carson, Colorado for 33 months before joining The United States Army Band “Pershing’s Own” on Fort Myer, VA.